Farama-Foundation/PettingZoo/docs/classic/chess.md

 Chess is one of the oldest studied games in AI.
 Our implementation of the observation and action spaces for chess are what the AlphaZero method uses, with two small changes.

-#### Observation Space
+### Observation Space

 The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.

-Like AlphaZero, the observation space is an 8x8 image representing the board.
+Like AlphaZero, the main observation space is an 8x8 image representing the board.
 It has 20 channels representing:

 * Channels 0 - 3: Castling rights:
   * Channel 0: All ones if white can castle queenside